webpack --env prod

 with all the options passed through the CLI or Node API.
 It extends the

-class in order to register and call plugins.
+Tapable class in order to register and call plugins.
 Most user facing plugins

-are first registered on the Compiler
+are first registered on the Compiler.

 This module is exposed as

-and can be used directly.
+webpack.Compilerand can be used directly.
 See this example for more information.

 When developing a plugin for webpack, you might want to know where each hook is called.
-To learn this, search for hooks.<hook name>.call
+To learn this, search for hooks.<hook name>.call across the webpack source

-supports watching which monitors the file
+The Compiler supports watching which monitors the file

 system and recompiles as files change.
 When in watch mode, the compiler will

-emit the additional events such as watchRun
+emit the additional events such as watchRun, watchClose, and invalid.

 This is typically used in development, usually under

-the hood of tools like webpack-dev-server
+the hood of tools like webpack-dev-server, so that the developer doesn't

 need to re-compile manually every time.
 Watch mode can also be entered via the